 Climate change is real, and the need to tackle it is urgent.
 We must transform the economy to a model which is sustainable for generations to come.
 In Canada’s largest urban centre the labour movement is committed to working for climate justice and finding solutions that engage working people in every sector of the economy.

-Labour Council is participating in a number of actions between September 20 and 27.
-Read our media release for details.
+Labour Council participated in a number of actions between September 20 and 27.
+Read our media release for details and be sure to check out our Facebook album to view lots of great photos from Climate Action Week.

 Toronto - Canada's largest urban centre - is an amazingly complex and sophisticated space.
 The Greenprint for Greater Toronto outlines effective action to reduce carbon emissions in every sector of the economy.
 Every one of us has a part to play.